microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/onlinemeeting-get.md

 > [!NOTE]
 > The response objects of the following examples have been shortened for readability.
 All the properties will be returned from an actual call.

-### Example 1: Retrieve an online meeting by VideoTeleconferenceId
+### Example 1: Retrieve an online meeting by videoTeleconferenceId

 #### Request
 The following example shows the request.